List of mountain peaks of Central America: Most prominent summits

 Of the 25 most prominent summits of Central America, Volcán Tajumulco and Chirripó Grande exceed 3000 m of topographic prominence, four peaks exceed 2000 m, and 23 peaks are ultra-prominent summits with at least 1500 m of topographic prominence.

-Of these 25 peaks, eight are located in Honduras, five in Guatemala, four in El Salvador, three in Costa Rica, three in Nicaragua, and two in Panamá.
+Of these 25 peaks, eight are located in Honduras, five in Guatemala, four in El Salvador, three in Costa Rica, three in Nicaragua, and two in Panama.
 Cerro El Pital lies on the El Salvador-Honduras border and Pico Mogotón lies on the Nicaragua-Honduras border.

 Most isolated major summits

 Of the 25 most isolated major summits of Central America, Chirripó Grande and Volcán Tajumulco exceed 500 km of topographic isolation and 11 peaks exceed 100 km of topographic isolation.

-Of these 25 peaks, nine are located in Honduras, four in Guatemala, four in El Salvador, three in Panamá, three in Nicaragua, three in Costa Rica, and one in Belize.
+Of these 25 peaks, nine are located in Honduras, four in Guatemala, four in El Salvador, three in Panama, three in Nicaragua, three in Costa Rica, and one in Belize.
 Pico Mogotón lies on the Nicaragua-Honduras border and Cerro El Pital lies on the El Salvador-Honduras border.